ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/predictors.txt

 Available predictors
 ----------------------

-The following predictors are available:
+The following predictors are available.
+The installation of additional (optional) software required by some of the predictors is described on the :ref:`setup-label` page.

 * **nmt**: neural machine translation predictor.
 Requires Blocks/Theano or TensorFlow.